 Here at The Property Buying Companywe have worked with lots of customers who are wanting to sell their property, but have a Japanese Knotweed problem.

-Unlike many auction houses and mortgage lenders, we won’t turn you away if you don’t have a Japanese Knotweed treatment plan in place.
+Unlike many auction houses and house repayments lenders, we won’t turn you away if you don’t have a Japanese Knotweed treatment plan in place.
 Although Japanese Knotweed can affect the saleability of your house, our many years of experience and list of specialists mean that we can buy your property and eliminate the problem, leaving you to move on to pastures new.

 Got a knotweed problem?
 We can still buy your home

 So – if you have a Japanese knotweed problem and want to sell your property then get in touch with The Property Buying Company today.
 We’ll give you advice and can offer you a fair cash sum if you decide to sell.